JarukitMan/tush/README.md

 Base Operators:
 * IO
-    * read -- reads a line of input from the stdin into a str.
+    * input -- reads a line of input from the stdin into a str.
 * Arithmatic
     * \+ -- adds two numbers together
     * \- -- subtracts the second number from the first